 Video Display Terminal Computer Glasses

-Video Display Terminal glasses, while not considered safety eyewear, can help employees who spend more than four hours per day on a computer reduce eye strain.
-This program is provided to CSU employees at a reduced cost through the VSP Computer Vision Care (CVC).
+Video Display Terminal glasses, while not considered 'safety' eyewear, can help employees who spend more than four hours per day on a computer reduce eye strain.
+This program is provided to CSU employees at a reduced cost through VSP Computer Vision Care (CVC).
 This is a supplemental employee benefit NOT managed by EH&S.

 Types and Uses of Eye and Face PPE